christopheradams/christopheradams.io/_posts/2016-12-26-match-all-the-verbs.md

 Nevertheless, it's always tempting to use the more capable [Phoenix Framework][Phoenix] for web development.

-Although it is easy to generate a Phoenix project without Models or a database repository, or else encapsulate them in a separate [OTP] application from your web app;
+Although I can generate a Phoenix project without Models, or else encapsulate them in a separate [OTP] application from my web app;
-and although you can avoid Views by sending responses directly using Plug;
+and although I can avoid Views by sending responses directly using Plug;
-I didn't think that escape from Phoenix's Controllers was possible (without completely replacing the Router);
+I didn't think I could escape from Phoenix's Controllers (without completely replacing the Router);
 that is, until [Chris McCord] gave me an insight that showed the way.

 ## Spelling W-E-B with M-V-C